 Maintaining large diameter hemlock and white pines, including standing snags, is also important for the endangered blackpoll warbler, northern flying squirrel, and pine marten.
 Although pine marten were native to Pennsylvania, they were extirpated following extensive logging.
 Similarly, blackpoll warblers and northern flying squirrels declined.
 Some foresters, though not all, advised us to remove large, older, hemlocks and white pines, however, we declined to maintain food sources, nesting sites, and other key forest structure needed by these animal species.

-To keep healthy hemlocks, we are installing an insectary of beneficial insects that prey upon hemlock woolly adelgid (HWA)—an invasive insect from Japan that is devastating Pennsylvania hemlock forests.
+To keep our hemlocks healthy, we are installing an insectary of beneficial insects that prey upon hemlock woolly adelgid (HWA)—an invasive insect from Japan that is devastating Pennsylvania hemlock forests.
 Our beneficial insects are native to North America.
 This type of restoration will reduce HWA populations to a level that can be tolerated by hemlocks, and is preferable to repeated chemical controls.
-Main invasive plant species include barberry, burdock, multi-flora rose, celandine, garlic mustard, privet, stiltgrass, European stinging nettle, and Japanese honeysuckle.
-Barberry, burdock, celandine, and garlic mustard have established themselves as a major understory component.
-Barberry and burdock roots can be harvested as a medicinal.
-Celandine and nettle can also be used medicinally.
+Main invasive plant species include barberry, multi-flora rose, celandine, garlic mustard, privet, stiltgrass, Japanese and bush honeysuckles, burdock, and autumn olive.
+Celandine and garlic mustard have established themselves as a major understory component and displace native spring ephemerals.
+Larger shrubs and trees crowd out natives shrubs and keep native trees from regenerating.
 Invasive understory plants will be replaced with witch hazel, blue and black cohosh, Indian cucumber-root, Canada mayflower, wintergreen, partridge berry, bluebeard (or bluebead) lily, wild claytonia, ferns, and other natives.
-Pawpaw, elderberry, red osier dogwood, high bush cranberries, autumn berry, shadblow serviceberry, black chokeberry, honeyberry, angelica, boneset, meadowsweet, skullcap, and mountain mint will be planted in a multifunctional riparian buffer.
-This barrier uses native plants to provide food, habitat, and medicine, while improving stream structure and water quality.
+Pawpaw, elderberry, red osier dogwood, high bush cranberries, shadblow serviceberry, black chokeberry, honeyberry, angelica, boneset, meadowsweet, skullcap, and mountain mint will be planted in a multifunctional riparian buffer.
+This buffer uses native plants to provide food, habitat, and medicine, while improving stream structure and water quality.